-- 42. Building upon the experience of his mandate since 2011, the Special Rapporteur presents the following agenda as a road map as a way of demonstrating the content, scale, practicability and scope of a future 2035 agenda.
-The agenda encompasses eight human mobility goals, together with targets and indicators, aimed at facilitating human mobility while ensuring respect for the human rights of all migrants, regardless of their status, skills, age, gender or sexual orientation. - 43.
+- 39. Building upon the experience gained from his mandate, which he has held since 2011, the Special Rapporteur presents the following agenda as a road map and as a way of demonstrating the content, scale, practicability and scope of a future 2035 agenda.
+The agenda encompasses eight human mobility goals, together with targets and indicators, aimed at facilitating human mobility while ensuring respect for the human rights of all migrants, regardless of their status, skills, age, gender or sexual orientation. - 40.
 The Special Rapporteur proposes the following goals: